pchp250g8-home-cpp-tutorials/msvc-cpp-console-solvelinealequation/README.md

 SolveLinealEquation.
 C++ Tutorials.
 Microsoft Visual Studio IDE.
 Simple Input/Output.
 Algorithms.
+Windows Platform.
 Console Application.

 A console application in the C++ programming language.
 The program does the following: